zcash/librustzcash/README.md

 ### #![derive(PrimeField)]

 If you need an implementation of a prime field, this library also provides a procedural macro that will expand into an efficient implementation of a prime field when supplied with the modulus.
-It's very easy to use, after you've added it to your `Cargo.toml`.

 ```rust
 extern crate rand;